-- (D) To be eligible for holiday pay an employee must have worked the full workday before and the full workday after the holiday, in addition to the full holiday when scheduled as part of the employee's normal work schedule, unless the employee was on an approved vacation leave, personal business day, jury duty, military leave as defined in Section 14.1, compensatory time off, approved union leave, or unless otherwise approved by the Appointing Authority or designee with appropriate emergency medical documentation.
+(D) To be eligible for holiday pay an employee must have worked the full workday before and the full workday after the holiday, in addition to the full holiday when scheduled as part of the employee's normal work schedule, unless the employee was on an approved vacation leave, personal business day, jury duty, military leave as defined in Section 14.1, compensatory time off, approved union leave, approved FMLA leave, or unless otherwise approved by the Appointing Authority or designee with appropriate emergency medical documentation.
+In addition, if the employee submits documentation from a physician or other licensed health care provider for each use of sick leave for the day before or the day after the holiday, the employee will be eligible for the holiday pay.
 The "workday before" refers to the employee's last regularly scheduled workday before the day on which the holiday is celebrated.
 The "workday after" refers to the first regularly scheduled workday following the day on which the holiday is celebrated.
-If an employee takes sick leave for all or part of either the work day before or the work day after a holiday, his/her absence from work on the holiday shall be presumed to be due to illness or other circumstance qualifying as sick leave under Section 13.2, and will, therefore, be paid for the holiday from his/her sick leave bank instead of holiday pay.
+If an employee takes sick leave for all or part of either the work day before or the work day after a holiday, his/her absence from work on the holiday shall be presumed to be due to illness or other circumstance qualifying as sick leave under Section 13.2, and will, therefore, be paid for the holiday from his/her sick leave bank instead of holiday pay, unless the employee submits documentation from a physician or other licensed health care provider, as described above.
 If the sick leave is used as part of a disability waiting period the employee will receive holiday pay.
 If the sick leave is used for an extended illness as defined in Article 1, and the employee provides physician verification of the illness, the employee will receive holiday pay.
-If a D-level employee has no sick leave available under these circumstances, he/she shall be in unpaid status for the holiday. - (E) For the purposes of administering the provisions of this Article 12, holiday time shall apply to the shift beginning on the day that is celebrated as a holiday.
+If a D-level employee has no sick leave available under these circumstances, he/she shall be in unpaid status for the holiday, unless the employee submits documentation from a physician or other licensed health care provider, as described above.

+(E) For the purposes of administering the provisions of this Article 12, holiday time shall apply to the shift beginning on the day that is celebrated as a holiday.